What Is Movement In Geography?

 Communication

-Advances in technology, particularly the internet and mobile phones, have revolutionized the way information is exchanged and has contributed to the global flow of ideas.
+Advances in technology, particularly the internet and mobile phones, have transformed the way information is exchanged and added to the global flow of ideas.
 Social media platforms like Facebook and Twitter have accelerated the spread of news, cultural trends, and popular opinions, breaking down barriers between countries and cultures.

 Exchange of Goods and Ideas